 These credit cards are an excellent option for those with low or damaged credit scores.
 Secured credit cards have high approval ratings and low fees associated.
-When obtaining a card, you’re required to put down a security deposit that the institution uses as collateral for lending you credit.
+When obtaining a card, you must put down a security deposit that the credit card company uses as collateral for lending you credit.
 There is typically a $200 to $300 minimum fee, which becomes your beginning credit line.
 Depending on the card, you can put down more, which adds to the amount of credit you get each month.
 If you begin missing payments, the institution takes your deposit away to use as payment.

-If you have paid off your card in full each month, you will begin to rebuild your credit score.
-If you decide you want to cancel your account, you can obtain your full deposit back.
-These are some of the easy credit cards to get in Canada if you’re looking to rebuild your credit.
+If you have paid off your credit card balance in full each month, you will begin to rebuild your credit score.
+If you want to cancel your account, you can get your full deposit back.
+These are some easy credit cards to get in Canada if you’re looking to rebuild your credit.

 Guaranteed Credit Cards

-Many credit card providers offer cards that you’re guaranteed to get if you meet the application requirements.
+Many credit card issuers offer cards you’re guaranteed to get if you meet the application requirements.
 These cards are great for those looking for a credit card with bad debt in Canada.
-Companies that offer these cards often require a security deposit, but the stipulations are different from secured credit cards.
-Rather than the deposit corresponding to your monthly limit, guaranteed cards can give you limits greater than your deposit.
-The credit limit on these cards varies widely depending on the company offering them.
+Companies offering these cards often require a security deposit, but the stipulations differ from secured credit cards.
+Rather than the deposit corresponding to your monthly limit, guaranteed approval credit cards can give you limits greater than your deposit.
+The credit limit on these cards varies widely depending on the company.

 These are great cards for those looking to rebuild their credit.
-When you pay off your total balance each month on your card, you’re sure to boost your credit score each month.
+You’re sure to boost your credit score each month when you pay off your total balance on your card.

 Prepaid Credit Cards